socomsystems/documentation/user_manual/pim/contacts.rst

 Using the Contacts app
 ======================

-The Contacts app is not enabled by default in Nextcloud |version| and needs to be installed separately from our App Store.
+The Contacts app is not enabled by default in cyfrSpaces |version| and needs to be installed separately from our App Store.

-The Nextcloud Contacts app is similar to other mobile contact applications, but with more functionality.
+The cyfrSpaces Contacts app is similar to other mobile contact applications, but with more functionality.
 Let's run through basic features that will help you maintain your address book in the application.